Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 Picking a place at random will provide a place with a name, address, rating and distance from Coder Academy.

 Adding a place to the database will create a new instance of the Place class.
-It will require the user to input a name and address, and the optional arguments of distance and rating.
+It will require the user to input a name, location, rating and any other data if more is added.
+If the user fails to enter required data, the program will notifiy the user and loop through again requesting the same data to be added.

-Adding a rating will enable the user add a rating (1-5) to the existing object.
-The rating will be an array.
-If there is already a rating present, there will be a feature which calculates the average score of the array.

 Removing a place from the database will simply delete that instance of the Places class.
+The user will be prompted to confirm they want to remove the place.

-Displaying a list of the top 10 most popular places will display the 10 highest rated places
+Displaying a list of places will puts to the terminal a list of the places names found in te .csv database.

 Exiting the program will exit the program.